isomerpages/nlb-biblioasia/_oct-2007/A Historical Review of the Prewar Chinese Curriculum and Textbooks Used in Singapore.md

-in these chapters ranged from teaching students how to recognise items from every day life and at the same time, instilling values in them.[^9] This new Millenary Classics is the earliest known existing textbook produced locally for elementary education in Singapore.[^10]</p>
+in these chapters ranged from teaching students how to recognise items from every day life and at the same time, instilling values in them.[^9] This new Millenary Classics is the earliest known existing textbook produced locally for elementary education in Singapore.[^10]

-<p>As the winds of modernisation garnered greater momentum at the turn of
-the 20th century, the major Chinese dialectal communities founded several modern Chinese schools in Singapore.
+As the winds of modernisation garnered greater momentum at the turn of the 20th century, the major Chinese dialectal communities founded several modern Chinese schools in Singapore.
 The Cantonese founded the Yeung Ching School (Yangzheng Xuetang) in 1905.
 The next year, the Hakkas set up Yingxin